Covid-19 Crisis Management

 May a landlord evict a tenant who refuses to pay rent?

 No. The Governor’s proclamation prohibits landlords from initiating an eviction action against residential tenants for failure to pay rent until August 1, 2020.

 In some jurisdictions in Washington—Seattle being the largest—public officials have issued proclamations or emergency orders staying evictions for nonpayment of rent.
-As of this update, the other cities with eviction moratoriums are Burien, Everett and Kenmore.
+As of this update, the other cities with eviction moratoriums are Burien, Everett, Kenmore and Kirkland.

 The Supreme Court and the Governor have the authority to take these emergency measures.
 There is a question as to whether municipalities may take these steps, but those questions are moot since they reflect the language of the Governor's proclamations.
 Landlords who want to challenge the legality of a city emergency order will not only have to worry about that issue but additionally will contend with public opinion and potential backlash.
 It is likely better in the long run for landlords to proceed carefully and exhaust options to settle with their tenants than to challenge the city.

 Can I evict tenants for something other than non-payment of rent?